 Did You know?

 Rainforests are found in all the continents of the Earth except Antarctica because it does not provide favourable conditions for these forests.

 These forests are a blessing for our planet.
 The forests of Amazon are actually the lungs of the planet Earth and ¼ of the medicines are also found in these evergreen tropical forests.

 Thus, in this article, we have learned about evergreen forests or rainforests.
-Generally, there are two types of forests are found ie. tropical and temperate in which the tropical ones are the most distributed forests on our planet which support life on earth and maintains balance on the earth.
-We have learned what are rainforests, what are their other names, temperature or climate, distribution or location, plants or animals found here, agriculture or commercial activities and many other things.
+Generally, there are two types of forests are found ie. tropical and temperate in which the tropical ones are the most distributed forests on our planet which support life on earth and maintain balance on the earth.
+We have learned what rainforests are, what are their other names, temperature or climate, distribution or location, plants or animals found here, agriculture or commercial activities and many other things.
 This article will help you understand the important biome along with its various features and will help the students of Class 8 and students of upper classes.
 This topic is important in various subjects such as Geography, Science and Environment.

 Moist Forest vs. Evergreen Rainforest in Equal Temperatures

 Tropical wet forests can be divided into two major categories: equatorial evergreen rainforest and moist rainforest, which includes monsoon rainforests and montane/cloud forests.
 Equatorial rainforests are characterised by averaging 80 inches (2,000 millimetres) of rain per year that is evenly distributed.
 There are tiers of vegetation within these forests with the highest levels of biological diversity.
 Tropical wet forests can be classified into one of three types, with equatorial forests constituting the majority.